TakamichiOsumi/Distributed-Transparent-Memory/README.md

 ./DTM <ow node IP> <own node UDP port> <successor node UDP port> <own node TCP port>
 ```

-After setting up all six nodes that construct a ring topology by indicating UDP port numbers of each other, interact with any node to perform either PUT or GET method.
+The DTM expects user to run six machine nodes at the beginning so that it constructs a ring topology by indicating UDP port numbers of each other.
+Then, user can interact with any node to perform either PUT or GET method, following the instruction of the console.